 Australian film distributors Roadshow Films have advised upcoming blockbuster Wonder Woman 1984 is the only film that remains, as they release their latest schedule amid the COVID-19 outbreak.

-Previously set for release month, Comedy The Personal History Of David Copperfield will be released at a later date.
+Previously set for release month, Comedy The Personal History Of Copperfield will be released at a later date.

 Joel Kinnaman’s The Informer, Carey Mulligan’s Promising Young Woman slated to be released in April are now undated.